preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 What you do here is to select properties in Omnia that contain the information needed.
 Note that properties must have been set up in Omnia admin to be available to select here, see: :doc:`Properties </admin-settings/tenant-settings/properties/index>`

+As the last option you can choose to order for how comments are shown, "Older To Newer" or "Newer To Older"

 Multiple query tab
 *******************
 As the title implies, this tab can be used for multiple queries: